likithad18/todo-app/README.md

 ## 💻 Technologies

-- *Java*: Provides robustness, platform independence, and extensive libraries—ideal for enterprise-grade applications.
+- *Java* – Robust, platform-independent, and ideal for enterprise-grade applications.
-- *Spring Boot*: Simplifies the development of stand-alone, production-ready Spring applications with minimal configuration.
+- *Spring Boot* – Simplifies the development of stand-alone, production-ready Spring applications.
-- *JSP (JavaServer Pages)*: Used to create dynamic web content with embedded Java logic.
+- *JSP* – JavaServer Pages used to create dynamic web content.
-- *HTML*: Structures web content.
-- *CSS*: Enhances the presentation and layout of the HTML content.
+- *HTML & CSS* – For layout and styling of the user interface.
-- *MySQL*: A reliable, scalable, and fast relational database used for persistent data storage.
+- *MySQL* – Relational database for persistent task storage.

 ---

 ## ✨ Features

-- *Create*: Add new tasks with a title, description, and due date.
+- 🆕 *Create* tasks with title, description, and due date.
-- *Read*: View all existing tasks with full details.
-- *Update*: Edit any task’s title, description, or due date.
-- *Delete*: Remove tasks from the list permanently.
+- 📄 *Read* and view all tasks.
+- ✏ *Update* any task.
+- ❌ *Delete* completed or irrelevant tasks.
-- *Search*: Find specific tasks by title or description.
+- 🔍 *Search* for tasks (by title or description).

 ---

 ## 🧱 Architecture

-The application follows the *MVC (Model-View-Controller)* design pattern:
+Follows the *MVC (Model-View-Controller)* pattern:

-- *Model*: Defines the Task entity and handles business logic and database interactions.
+- *Model* – Task entity and database logic.
-- *View*: JSP files render dynamic HTML content and display data.
+- *View* – JSP templates for UI.
-- *Controller*: Spring Boot controllers handle user requests and direct them to the appropriate views.
+- *Controller* – Spring Boot controller to manage requests.

 ---

 ## 📦 Modules

-1. *Task Management Module*: Supports CRUD operations for tasks.
+1. *Task Management Module* – CRUD operations for tasks.
-2. *User Interface Module*: Provides a clean and functional interface using JSP, HTML, and CSS.
+2. *User Interface Module* – JSP-based UI with HTML and CSS.
-3. *Database Module*: Connects to MySQL to store and retrieve task data.
+3. *Database Module* – MySQL integration and persistence.

 ---

 ## 👤 Users

-This application is ideal for *students, professionals, and anyone* needing a straightforward way to manage their to-do lists.
-Users can log in and organize tasks to increase productivity and stay organized.
+Ideal for *students, professionals, or **anyone* needing an easy-to-use task manager.

 ---